dyhes/zulip/docs/subsystems/realms.md

 By default, Linux does not provide a convenient way to use subdomains in your local development environment.
 To solve this problem, we use the **zulipdev.com** domain, which has a wildcard A record pointing to 127.0.0.1.
-You can use zulipdev.com to connect to your Zulip development server instead of localhost.
+You can use zulipdev.com to connect to your Aloha development server instead of localhost.
 The default realm with the Shakespeare users has the subdomain `zulip` and can be accessed by visiting **zulip.zulipdev.com**.